medic/cht-docs/content/en/contribute/_index.md

 **Are you a partner wondering how issues are prioritized?**

-Tickets that a partner will:
+There are a number of factors that contribute to prioritization of work.
+The following represents important factors that are often evaluated together to have the best change for the largest impact if a partner will:

 * Upgrade to get the feature/bugfix
 * Help validate, design and prototype the feature
-* Help fund the development
+* Offer a time-bound funding opportunity which may influence when something gets done, provided that it aligns with the CHT product vision.
 * Be blocked by it for a major release or expansion
 * Has users that are unable to use the CHT or experience it in a way that results in providing degraded care